 This medicine may increase your risk of having blood clots.
 Check with your doctor right away if you have the following symptoms: anxiety, chest pain, fainting, a fast heartbeat, sudden shortness of breath or troubled breathing, or pain, redness, or swelling in the arm or leg.

 Serious skin reactions can occur with this medicine.
 Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you are using this medicine.

 Lenalidomide may cause a serious type of reaction called tumor lysis syndrome.
 Your doctor may give you a medicine to help prevent this.
 Call your doctor right away if you have a decrease or change in urine amount, joint pain, stiffness, or swelling, lower back, side, or stomach pain, a rapid weight gain, swelling of the feet or lower legs, or unusual tiredness or weakness.

-Stop using this medicine and check with your doctor right away if you have any symptoms of liver problems, such as dark-colored urine or pale stools, nausea, vomiting, loss of appetite, pain in your upper stomach, or yellow skin or eyes.
+Serious liver problems can occur with this medicine.
+Your doctor may order blood tests to monitor your liver.
+Check with your doctor right away if you have any symptoms of liver problems, such as dark-colored urine or pale stools, nausea, vomiting, loss of appetite, pain in your upper stomach, or yellow skin or eyes.

-This medicine may increase your risk of getting certain cancers (e.g., acute myelogenous leukemia, Hodgkin's lymphoma).
+This medicine may increase your risk of getting certain cancers (eg, acute myelogenous leukemia, Hodgkin lymphoma).
 Talk to your doctor if you have concerns about this risk.